 Meanwhile, Edgar is feeling the heat from people he owes money to all over the place.
 One of the people he’s in debt to is Chief Ironweed (played by Keith David), an African American with a tiny percentage of Native American heritage who, by taking Edgar’s corrupt advice, was able to get control of the local Native American casino by playing up his very dubious connection to the Native American community.
 Edgar has racked up $270,000 in debts to Chief Ironweed’s casino.

-Someone else who’s putting pressure on Edgar to pay up is the head of a local gang called Tito the Terrible (played by Verne Troyer), who’s always accompanied by two unnamed henchmen.
+Someone else who’s putting pressure on Edgar to pay up is a local gang leader called Tito the Terrible (played by Verne Troyer), who’s always accompanied by two unnamed henchmen.
 One of the cronies is a wannabe rapper (played by Aaron “Shwayze” Smith) who repeats almost everything Tito says (much to Tito’s annoyance), and the other henchman (played by Lee Larson) is a tattoo-covered goon who is the “strong and silent” type.

 Tito and his thugs go to Edgar’s office to demand a cut of not only Edgar’s next 420 crop but also a cut of the marijuana crops of everyone in Humbolt County.
 The total haul for Tito will be enough to cover the $5 million that Tito wants from Edgar.
 (Troyer died in 2018, which tells you how long ago this movie was made.)